-The Canadian Olympic Committee (COC) stands for safe sport that is free of maltreatment of any kind.
+The Canadian Olympic Committee and the Canadian Olympic Foundation (the “COC”) stand for safe sport that is free of maltreatment of any kind.
 We all play a role in creating a healthy culture that fosters safe sport practice and offers athletes, coaches and all members of the sport community strong resources in education and reporting.

 The presence of maltreatment in sport requires a concerted and systemic effort by a variety of different organizations and governments to come together and identify solutions and clearly define roles and responsibilities.
 The COC is committed to using its unique role in the sport system in Canada and its network, resources and capacity to do its part to ensure that safe sport is the standard.
 The health and safety of all who play or work for Team Canada will always remain top priority.